Salvatore Adamo: Personal life

-In 1984, Adamo had heart problems which necessitated a heart bypass operation and a temporary though total withdrawal from work.
-Since 1993, he has been an honorary UNICEF ambassador from Belgium and, in this capacity, has visited countries such as Vietnam, Lebanon, Bosnia and Herzegovina, Kosovo, Afghanistan and others.
-In 2004, health problems forced him to cancel a scheduled tour but, since 2007, he is touring again.
-In December 2011, he performed in Espinho, Portugal and Bucharest, Romania.

-At the end of the 1960s, Adamo married Nicole.
-Their children were Anthony (born in 1969), Benjamin, and then Amélie.
-At the height of his stardom, his own father died by drowning on 7 August 1966.
+At the height of his stardom, his father died by drowning on 7 August 1966.
+At the end of the 1960s, Adamo married Nicole Durant.
+Their children were Anthony (born in 1969), Amélie (1980) and Benjamin (1981).
 His younger sister Délizia was also a recording artist.
 He wrote a number of songs for his sister, including her debut hit "Prends le chien" in 1974.
 She also joined him in his tour in 1975.
+He has two granddaughters.

+In 1984, Adamo had heart problems which necessitated a heart bypass operation and a temporary though total withdrawal from work.
+Since 1993, he has been an honorary UNICEF ambassador from Belgium and, in this capacity, has visited countries such as Vietnam, Lebanon, Bosnia and Herzegovina, Kosovo, Afghanistan and others.
+In 2004, health problems forced him to cancel a scheduled tour but, since 2007, he started touring again.